learn-academy-2020-echo/week-4-assessment-M-ram224/interview-questions.md

 - CRUD: Short for Create, Read, Update, and Delete, its be basicfunctions for persistent storage, it can also sometimes be used to describe user interface viewing, searching, and changing info using computer-based forms and reports.

-- Ruby on Rails: Ruby Ii a sever-side web app framework, and Rails is a model-view-controller framework that provides structure for a database a web service and web pages.
+- Ruby on Rails: Ruby is a sever-side web app framework, and Rails is a model-view-controller framework that provides structure for a database a web service and web pages.
 Uses seamless database table creations, migrations and scaffolding to enable rapid application development.

-- ORM: Short for Object-Realational Mapping, its a technique for converting data between incompatible type systems using object-roriented programming languages.
+- ORM: Short for Object-Relational Mapping, its a technique for converting data between incompatible type systems using object-roriented programming languages.

-- Active Record: houses the creation and use of objects whose data requires persistent storage to a database, it lets you specify in advance all the associations that are going to be loaded.
+- Active Record: The model layer of Ruby on Rails, houses the creation and use of objects whose data requires persistent storage to a database, it lets you specify in advance all the associations that are going to be loaded.